“Because of My Transgression My Eyes Are

 my attitude and find out what it would take to complete the distance.

-During those months of training I often was "tempted" to not run
+During those months of training I was often "tempted" to not run

 and sometimes I gave in.
 I was tired, it was too cold, it was raining